thatguyshzr/dotnet_setup_guide/README.md

 - Send

 Add primary key (id).
-Primary key must already exist in the DB.
+Value of primary key must already exist in the DB.

 ------------------------------------------------------------------------